The da Vinci Cam Hammer is a fascinating machine highlighting Leonardo da Vinci‘s incredible foresight and ingenuity.

 Leonardo da Vinci’s design used a cam mechanism that enabled continuous hammering without manual effort.

-This reduced the physical labor needed in metalworking shops and improved precision in creating metal tools and components.
+This reduced the physical labor required in metalworking shops and improved precision in the creation of metal tools and components.

 The cam hammer was a precursor to more advanced machinery, paving the way for the Industrial Revolution.